urbanplatform/onboarding/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies as mentioned in the prerequisites section.
 3. Replace the placeholder `WEATHER_API_KEY` in the DAG file (`our_weather_importer.py`) with your actual API key obtained from the data provider.
-4. Customize the DAG settings and variables based on your requirements.
+4. Customise the DAG settings and variables based on your requirements.

 ## Usage